NeuralEnsemble/pype9/README.rst

 =====

-"PYthon PipelinEs for 9ml (PyPe9)" is a collection of software Python pipelines to read and simulate networks of neuron models described in NineML (http://nineml.net) using either Neuron (http://neuron.yale.edu) or NEST (http://nest-simulator.org) as simulator backends.
+"PYthon PipelinEs for 9ml (PyPe9)" is a collection of software Python pipelines to simulate networks of neuron models described in NineML (http://nineml.net) using either Neuron (http://neuron.yale.edu) or NEST (http://nest-simulator.org) as simulator backends.